 Do these creatures appear in movies and anime?

-Yes, many of these figures inspire characters in animes, movies, and games.
-For example, the movie Spirited Away by Hayao Miyazaki features several references to yōkai and Japanese mythology.
+Yes, many of these figures inspire characters in anime, movies, and games.
+For example, the film Spirited Away, by Hayao Miyazaki, features several references to yōkai and Japanese mythology.

 Do yōkai have equivalents in other cultures?

 Yes, many cultures have similar mythological figures.
-For example, Kitsune can be compared to the magical foxes of Chinese mythology, and vengeful ghosts like Onryō have parallels in Western ghost stories.
+For example, Kitsune can be compared to the magical foxes of Chinese mythology, and vengeful spirits like Onryō have parallels in Western ghost stories.

 Do these creatures have any educational role?